Images make a bigger impact on site performance than most people seem to realize.

 Let’s illustrate the point with an example.
 Here’s a beautiful image of Arizona’s Antelope Canyon.

 I originally used a 1024-pixel-wide image in its place.
 That was a bit much, though, since even with my site displayed full-screen the largest it’ll appear is 800 pixels wide.
 That’s the width of this main content area you’re reading in right now.
-If it was only a single image that might not be a huge deal.
+If I used only one too-large image it might not be a huge deal.

 To be honest, I only added a 1024-wide image because WordPress shows me certain default sizes.
 1024-wide is one.
 It was easier to just click and accept.
 If you do that too I want you to know that it does not make you a bad person.

-But I also want to make sure you understand it adds a little file size, and therefore download time.
+But I also want you to understand it adds a little file size, and therefore download time.

 One image on a page?
 Maybe no biggie.
 Several?
 I’m probably going to click Edit Original in its Media Library entry and scale that sucka down.